gbmhunter/blog/content/programming/signal-processing/digital-filters/moving-average-filters/_index.md

 \end{align}</p>

 This is called a _recursive_ algorithm[^analog-devices-dsp-book-ch15], because the output of one step is used in the calculation of future steps.
 It's main benefit is the tremendous speed increase in computing each step, especially when the window size is large.

+{{% note %}}
+The simple moving average filter is the only such window-based filter which can be speed up with this recursion trick.
+Other forms like exponential, Gaussian and Blackman moving averages have to use computationally expensive convolution.
+{{% /note %}}

 **One thing to watch out for is accumulated error if using floating point numbers**.
 Because you are now calculating the next output value from the previous output calculation (rather than fresh input data, as you would for the non-recursive algorithm), floating point precision errors will accumulate slowly in the output.